| opening

 Truffaldino meets Florindo, who allows him to order lunch.
 Then, Truffaldino

-ducats to be kept in her trunk.
-Truffaldino discusses the menu and table
+to be kept in her trunk.
+Truffaldino discusses the menu and table setting with

-setting with Brighella He shows the intended placement with tearing into
+Brighella He shows the intended placement with tearing into pieces the Cheque.

-pieces the Cheque.
 Beatrice arrives to lunch with Pantalone.
-She discover
+She discover the shredded cheque

 Road

-meets Truffaldino who declares his love for her.
-They try to read the
+Truffaldino who declares his love for her.
+They try to read the letter but

-letter but can not.
+can not.
 Beatrice sees the open letter.
-Truffaldino and Smeraldina
+Truffaldino and Smeraldina blame each

-blame each other.
-Beatrice beats Truffaldino Florindo sees it and beats
+other.
+Beatrice beats Truffaldino Florindo sees it and beats Truffaldino too.

 ACT THREE